NathanaelA/nativescript-sqlite/src/README.md

 * Sqlite.VALUESARENATIVE - Returns the values as the native values; i.e. Integer = Integer, Float = Number
 * Sqlite.VALUESARESTRINGS - Returns all the values as a string; so the Integer 1 would be returned as "1"

+* Sqlite.HAS_COMMERCIAL - will be true if commercial library is loaded.
+* Sqlite.HAS_ENCRYPTION - will be true if encryption library is loaded.
+* Sqlite.HAS_THREADING - will be true if multithreading library is loaded.

 ### Methods
 #### new Sqlite(dbname, options, callback)
 ##### Parameters
 * dbname: your database name.
 This can be ":memory:" for a memory Database.
 This can be "" for a Temporary Database.
+* options
-* options - currently the only option is "readOnly", which if set to true will make the db read only when it opens it
+  * "readOnly", which if set to true will make the db read only when it opens it
+  * "key", used for opening encrypted databases (See Encryption at bottom of document)
 * (optional) callback (error, db): db is the fully OPEN database object that allows interacting with the db.
 * RETURNS: promise of the DB object

- You should choose either to use a promise or a callback; you can use whichever you are most comfortable with -- however, as with this example, you CAN use both if you want; but side effects might occur.
+ You should choose either to use a promise or a callback; you can use whichever you are most comfortable with -- however, as with this example, you CAN use both if you want; but side effects WILL occur with some functions.

 ```js
 // my-page.js